 Victorville is a larger medium-sized city located in the state of California.
-With a population of 122,225 people and 16 constituent neighborhoods, Victorville is the 50th largest community in California.
+With a population of 122,312 people and 16 constituent neighborhoods, Victorville is the 50th largest community in California.

-The per capita income in Victorville in 2010 was $15,873, which is low income relative to California and the nation.
-This equates to an annual income of $63,492 for a family of four.
+The per capita income in Victorville in 2018 was $18,945, which is low income relative to California and the nation.
+This equates to an annual income of $75,780 for a family of four.
 However, Victorville contains both very wealthy and poor people as well.

 Victorville is an extremely ethnically-diverse city.
 The people who call Victorville home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Victorville, accounting for 54.14% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Victorville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Victorville include Irish, English, Italian, and French.
+Important ancestries of people in Victorville include German, Irish, English, Italian, and French.